Nadercr7/Simple-Calculator-Cpp-/README.md

 # Simple-Calculator-Cpp-
 This code is to make a simple calculator with c++ language using switch case.
-This code is a task for IEEE
+This code is a task was made for IEEE